 If you want to play FIFA, but it doesn't offer the Reading accessibility features you require, these similar games extend the Reading accessibility:

-FIFA has no accessibility features for Navigation which deal with how the game provides guidance and assistance to navigate its worlds and spaces.
-The following games are similar to FIFA, but offer accessibility features for Navigation:
+We haven’t documented any accessibility features for Navigation in FIFA which deal with how the game provides guidance and assistance to navigate its worlds.
+These are only for games that have traversal and exploration in 2D and 3D spaces.
+The following games are similar to FIFA, and offer accessibility features for Navigation:

-FIFA has 10 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 10 accessibility features for Controls in FIFA which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 1 Button: Can play with a single button.

 2 Buttons: Can play with 2 buttons.

 Multiple Buttons & Single Stick: Can play with multiple buttons and a stick.

 Mouse And Keyboard

 Keyboard Alone: Can play with just the keyboard.

 Mouse Alone: Can play with just the mouse/mouse-button/mouse wheel.